For Immediate Release

 First and most important, the FAA sponsored an Aviation Rulemaking Committee (ARC) involving EPA and industry stakeholders, which developed the process, cost estimate, and time line to replace existing leaded aviation fuels with unleaded solutions.
 The final report and recommendations, known as the Unleaded Avgas Transition (UAT) Committee Final Report was published on February 17, 2012.
-The report is available to the public at: www.faa.gov/about/initiatives/avgas/archive.
+The report is available to the public on our website.
 This report contains five key recommendations (and fourteen additional recommendations) to facilitate the development and deployment of a replacement unleaded aviation gasoline.
 The plan calls for government research and development (R&D) funding and in-kind funding from industry to identify an unleaded fuel by 2018 that could be used by aircraft currently operating on leaded avgas.

 There are approximately 167,000 aircraft in the United States and a total of 230,000 worldwide that rely on 100 low lead avgas for safe operation.
 It is the only remaining transportation fuel in the United States that contains the addition of TEL.

-Third, Section 910 of the 2012 FAA Modernization and Reform Act establishes an unleaded aviation gasoline R&D program with deliverable requirements for an R&D plan and report.
+Third, Section 910 of the 2012 FAA Modernization and Reform Act established an unleaded aviation gasoline R&D program with deliverable requirements for an R&D plan and report.
 The FAA has issued the Unleaded Avgas Transition (UAT) Action Plan that will integrate these three activities.